oliver-butterley/formalisation/site/info.md

 ## Register {#register}

-In case you are interested, please register, it helps us a lot with the organization!
+In case you are interested, [please register](https://forms.gle/ePWKBwz5y7qMXt2GA), it helps us a lot with the organization!
 (And it's fine if you change your mind later.)

-<iframe width="640px" height="480px" src="https://forms.office.com/e/6ypp7fTrK2?embed=true" frameborder="0" marginwidth="0" marginheight="0" style="border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

 ## Contact